 It’s a simple mixture of shredded red cabbage, green cabbage, and carrots.

-You can make your dressing beforehand and use it on anything, or you can whip it up on the spot.
+You can make the dressing beforehand and use it on anything, or you can whip it up on the spot.

-Asian cabbage salad shares a similar red cabbage, green cabbage, and carrot base as the everyday variety above, but it’s a bit heartier.
+It shares a similar red, green, and carrot base as the everyday variety above, but it’s a bit heartier.

 Believe it or not, Mediterranean cabbage salad is even more involved than the first two!

 It shares many of the same ingredients and contains radishes, fresh dill, green onions, etc.

 The dressing you’ll make for it is bright and zesty and uses a Dijon mustard and garlic base.